-I joined the faculty of the School of Education of Drexel University in 2003 and am currently a clinical professor.
+I joined the faculty of the School of Education of Drexel University in 2003.
 My journey to the School of Education is a little unique in that I did not study education in graduate school.
 My PhD is in organic chemistry.
 This degree led to a long career as a science educator on the high school and the college levels and administrative curricular work in New Jersey public schools.

 When I came to Drexel, I continued my projects and interest in how learning science can take place in informal settings.
 While a high school physics teacher, I used grant money from the Geraldine R. Dodge Foundation to explore Physics on Fifth Avenue.
 Most recently, through a grant from Subaru of America, I developed Physics at the Art Museum, an app that explores the role of science in art.

 I currently live in Philadelphia and spend time doting on two beautiful grandchildren and perfecting ballroom dancing skills.
 I took up ballroom dancing six years ago and have gone to several competitions.
 It is my way of exercising and exploring the physics of dancing!